acrophobeee/SYSC-3110-project/README.md

 ## User-visible change

-Add three levels to the game and add three button to select the levels, also add a save and a load button the save and load the game.
+Add three levels to the game and add three button to select the levels, also add a save and a load button to save and load the game.

 ## UML and SEQ diagram change